turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 **Note**

 - A frequent issue arises when databases employ auto-scaling storage.
 Discrepancies in storage figures between the stack and the product can occur if the database has expanded since installation.
-- Updating to a major version number can introduce significant changes.
-It's recommended to upgrade to the highest available minor version within your current major version to minimize risks.
+- Upgrading to a major version can introduce significant changes and potential risks.
+You should not upgrade to a new major version without first consulting with Turbot Support.
-- To ensure cost-efficiency, review and update instance types at least annually to align with the latest supported options."
+- To ensure cost-efficiency, review and update instance types at least annually to align with the latest supported options.

 ## Step 7: Update TED